-Students will also be asked to give an informal works-in-progress presentation in the Department of Biochemistry Research Forum.
-This forum is designed to keep members of the department abreast of new research findings, provide an opportunity for students to discuss and trouble shoot experimental problems, and to permit students to develop skills in presenting and defending their research results.
+Students in their 2nd year and beyond must also give an annual informal works-inprogress presentation in the Department of Biochemistry Research Forum.
+All students are expected to attend their peers' presentations and provide feedback.
+This forum is designed to keep members of the department abreast of new research findings, provide an opportunity for students to discuss and troubleshoot experimental problems, and to permit students to develop skills in presenting and defending their research results.
 This forum is not meant to be an opportunity to give a formal seminar.
-A schedule for the forum is developed at the beginning of each semester and the advisor selects which lab personnel will give a presentation.
-Students are strongly encouraged to fill out evaluation forms of other graduate students' presentations.
-This not only greatly aids their peer's professional development, but also help the student learn how to provide constructive feedback.
+A schedule for the forum is developed at the beginning of each semester and the advisor selects which trainee will give a presentation.
+Students will fill out evaluation forms of graduate students' presentations.
+This not only greatly aids their peer's professional development, but also helps the student learn how to provide constructive feedback.